 30 calendar days before in-person and hybrid meetings.

-[More frequent than monthly “Three”; monthly or less frequent “10”] calendar days before virtual meetings and conference calls.
+“Three”calendar days before virtual meetings and conference calls.

 An agenda and the items for which action may be taken, will be posted no less than:

-[Committee Level “14”; all other group types “10”] calendar days before in-person and hybrid meetings.
+10 calendar days before in-person and hybrid meetings.

-[Committee Level “Seven”; all other group types “Three”] calendar days before virtual meetings and conference calls.
+Three calendar days before virtual meetings and conference calls.

 Any person who wants notice of MVS meetings may notify the WECC liaison.
 WECC will then email the notice of future meetings to that person when the committee members receive the notice.